Bala7601/2025-CCE-E-DEV-002-DevelopmentBooks/README.md

 #Features

 - Accepts a `Map<String, Integer>` of book titles and quantities via POST API.
-- Applies optimized grouping to minimize the total price.
+- Applies a optimized grouping to minimize the total price.
-- Removes books that are not listed in the catalog.
+- Removes books that are not listed in the book catalog.
 - Calculates discount based on the number of unique books in each group.